preligens-lab/buzzard/README.md

 import numpy as np
 import matplotlib.pyplot as plt

 # Open the files.
-Only files' metadata are read so far
+Only metadata are kept in memory
 r = buzz.open_raster('path/to/rgba-image.tif')
 v = buzz.open_vector('path/to/polygons.geojson', driver='GeoJSON')